Cheng Muyang: Biography

-Cheng Muyang was born on November 14, 1969, as one of three children and the only son of Cheng Weigao, who at the time was the head of a tractor factory in Changzhou, Jiangsu Province.
-The elder Cheng was known for his role as the Communist Party Secretary of Hebei province between 1993 and 1998.
-Ching attended Zhengzhou Industrial College in Zhengzhou, the capital of Henan.
-He later acquired permanent residence in Hong Kong, and in 1996, he was granted permanent residency in Canada.
+Ching was born on November 14, 1969, as one of three children and the only son of Cheng Weigao, who at the time was the head of a tractor factory in Changzhou, Jiangsu Province.
+As Cheng's political career developed, Ching moved to Henan in 1987, when Cheng became Henan's vice party chief and governor.
+Ching graduated from Zhengzhou Industrial College, majoring in computer science, in 1991.
+The same year, through his father's connections in Nanjing, where Cheng had been the mayor, he joined the Beijing office of a Nanjing television factory.
+Ching resigned the next year to become a businessman.
+In 1993, he acquired permanent residence in Hong Kong.